eniora/InstantID-Unlocked/README.md

 ## How to use and run:
 Git clone this fork (Git clone https://github.com/eniora/InstantID-Unlocked/) then:
 - Install the requirements.txt file with "pip install -r requirements.txt" and then install torch and cuda with "pip install torch==2.7.1+cu128 torchvision==0.22.1+cu128 --index-url https://download.pytorch.org/whl/cu128"
+- For downloading the face encoder models and instructions see the original repo description below.

 - Run only using "instant-id-gradio-unlocked.py" from the root folder.
 The file "instant-id-gradio-unlocked-12GB-VRAM-(experimental).py" is just an experimental file I modified from "instant-id-gradio-unlocked.py" and it's much faster at image generation on 12GB VRAM cards such as the RTX 3060, it's probably also faster on 8GB cards but I only tried it on 12GB.
 If you have 16GB VRAM or more just use the normal "instant-id-gradio-unlocked.py" file.
 - Tested only on Windows, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux